Asi44/cse15l-lab-reports/week 3/lab-report-2-week-3.md

         list2.add("apple");
         list2.add("ant");

-        assertEquals(ListExamples.filter(list1, aStart), list2);
+        assertEquals(list2, ListExamples.filter(list1, aStart));

     }
 ```
-* The failure-inducing input was the list [apple, ball, cat, ant] and a startsWithA object.
+* The failure-inducing input was the filtered list returned when filter was called with the arguments of this list: [apple, ball, cat, ant] and a startsWithA object.
 * The symptom was that it should have returned [apple, ant], but instead returned it in a reversed order as [ant, apple].

 ![Image](6.png)